Las Vegas SWAT team captures man who held hostage in Caesars Palace hotel room

 The assailant was seen throwing large pieces of furniture out of a broken window in his 21st-floor room.

-Police have not announced the identity of those involved in the standoff, or said whether any guns were found at the scene.
+Police have not announced the identity of those involved in the standoff.

+Officers told the Las Vegas Review Journal there was no evidence of guns inside the hotel room.

 Authorities were alerted to what they said was a domestic disturbance around 9.15am on Tuesday, according to police.